stevenrskelton/stevenrskelton.github.io/_posts/2013-12-28-real-time-data-mining-spark.md

 ### Data Models

 A good data set for demos is the freely distributable Stack Exchange data dump.
 It consists of a few tables with simple foreign key relationships, each dumped to a separate XML file.
-As Stack Exchange is a family of web sites, the full data dump contains multiple sets of varying sizes, each adhering to the same schema.
+As Stack Exchange is a family of websites, the full data dump contains multiple sets of varying sizes, each adhering to the same schema.
 Some of the less popular Stack Exchange sites have data sets only a few MB in size making them ideal for unit tests and development, while Stack Exchange’s premier site Stack Overflow can be used for deployment testing boasting 30GB of data.